Trade Promotion & Advertising

 Outdoor advertising ranges from billboards and signboards to public transport, building walls, bus stations, and wash and service stations, among others.
 Firms should confirm that the advertising agency has proper permits to lease the space.
 For example, billboard advertising in Ho Chi Minh City is restricted to the vicinity of the airport (per Circular 19/2013/TT-BXD dated Oct.
 31, 2013).
 Advertising on articles such as umbrellas, scooters, etc. does not require a permit; however, it must comply with advertising regulations.

 Radio advertising volume is growing due to the constant increase of personal cars, especially in the two largest cities of Hanoi and HCMC.
-According to Vietnam Registry, Vietnam has a total of over 4.1 million cars registered as of December 2020, and is forecast to continue to grow rapidly.
-In particular, the car market in Hanoi and HCMC is estimated to grow at an annual rate 17 percent and 15 percent respectively.
+According to Vietnam Registry, Vietnam has a total of over 4.5 million cars registered as of November 2021, and is forecast to continue to grow rapidly.
+In particular, the car market in Hanoi and HCMC is estimated to grow at an annual rate 17% and 15% respectively.
 Today, the audience of radio advertisements represents a cross-section of the population with increasing buying power.
 Two favorite radio broadcasters are Voice of Vietnam (VOV) and Voice of HCMC (VOH).

-Trade fairs are numerous and cover a broad range of sectors, and are generally becoming a more attractive and sophisticated method for product promotion and industry networking.
+Trade fairs are numerous and cover a broad range of sectors and are generally becoming a more attractive and sophisticated method for product promotion and industry networking.
 Many exhibitions are co-sponsored by government ministries, state-owned enterprises, and industry associations.
 Common venues are the Giang Vo Exhibition Center, the National Convention Center, and the Viet-Xo Cultural House in Hanoi.
 In Ho Chi Minh City, the Reunification Palace, international hotels, the Ho Chi Minh City International Exhibition and Convention Center, and Saigon Exhibition and Convention Centre (SECC) are the main venues.
-Upcoming trade fairs can be found here: https://tradepro.vn/vi/hoi-cho-trien-lam.
+Upcoming trade fairs can be found at https://tradepro.vn/vi/hoi-cho-trien-lam

 The overriding factor in pricing for the Vietnam market is the low level of per capita income.
-While consumers want quality and understand that quality comes at a premium, most buying decisions are highly price-sensitive.
-Imported products generally must incorporate the following elements into the pricing structure: 1) Import agent fees; 2) Customs duty; 3) Value-added tax (VAT) in the range of 5 to 10 percent is levied on the landed cost when the goods change title; and, 4) Luxury/Consumption Tax (especially on autos, beer and alcoholic beverages).
+While consumers want quality and understand that quality comes at a premium, most buying decisions are highly price sensitive.
+Imported products generally must incorporate the following elements into the pricing structure: 1) Import agent fees; 2) Customs duty; 3) Value-added tax (VAT) in the range of 5 to 10% is levied on the landed cost when the goods change title; and 4) Luxury/Consumption Tax (especially on autos, beer and alcoholic beverages).

 Price also plays an important role in consumer perception of the product.
 Although Vietnamese consumers expect to pay a premium for a foreign label or brand, in practice, the actual number of consumers who are willing to pay the higher price is limited.
 Market analysts agree that one notable exception to this generalization is big-ticket purchases of motorbikes, cars, and some fashion items that convey status and may also be considered an investment for long-term use.
 One important pricing cycle to note is linked to the Christmas Holiday and the Lunar New Year “Tet” celebration (several days between late January and mid-February, depending on the year).
 As there is a flurry of buying in the few months preceding these holidays and little activity immediately afterwards, price hikes and reductions follow accordingly.
 Savvy marketers also develop promotions and incentives surrounding these gift-giving holidays.